 Cross-claim recoveries in 2005/06 and 2006/07 were significantly impacted by recoveries from CSR and were due also to the impact of the Hardie-BI Joint Venture.
-Our analysis indicates that such recoveries in part relate to recoveries that ought to have been made earlier (i.e. they reflected an element of catch-up).
+Our analysis indicates that such recoveries in part relate to recoveries that ought to have been made earlier (i.e. they reflected an element of catchup).
 Therefore, we believe the rate of recovery exhibited in those two years is not a good guide to the likely future level of recovery.

-Taking this and the recent levels of cross-claim recoveries (which have averaged 2.3% over the past three years) into account we have assumed that future levels of cross-claim recoveries will be 2.25% of the average award.
-This is an increase from the previous valuation assumption of 2.0% at 31 March 2013.
+Taking this and the recent trends in the reduction in the cross-claim recovery rate into account we have assumed that future levels of cross-claim recoveries will be 2.0% of the average award.
+This is a decrease from the previous valuation assumption of 2.25% at 31 March 2014.